-Finding help and support As a UK father, the information and support you are likely to receive from your local services varies considerably.
+The information and support men receive when they become fathers in the UK varies considerably, depending on how local services are commissioned and delivered.
 In many areas dads are an afterthought - that's changing, but slowly.

-Find out about your local services by contacting your local authority, NHS services or family information service.
-The Fatherhood Institute works at a national level to improve the scale and quality of father-inclusive services, by: - Providing evidence to underpin the development of father-inclusive work by statutory and other services (such as NHS maternity services, health visiting, Family Hubs, early years education and social care) - Training practitioners in these sectors - Advising service commissioners and providers, to help them understand the need for more father-inclusive approaches - Pushing for national-level policy change, to support more coordinated father- inclusive provision Our father-focused resources include:
+To find out what's on offer in your local area, contact your local authority, NHS services or family information service.

+We're one of very few organisations and projects working at a national level to improve the scale and quality of father-inclusive services.
+Providing direct support to fathers is not our main focus - instead we:

+- Provide evidence to underpin the development of father-inclusive work by statutory and other services (such as NHS maternity services, health visiting, Family Hubs, early years education and social care) - Train practitioners in these sectors - Advise service commissioners and providers, to help them understand the need for more father-inclusive approaches and content - Push for national-level policy change, to support more coordinated fatherinclusive provision